Curriculum & Instruction Master's Degree with a Concentration in STEM

-Texas Tech University offers a Master of Education in Curriculum and Instruction with a concentration in STEM Education.
+Texas Tech University offers a Master's of Education in Curriculum and Instruction with a concentration in STEM Education.
 The program prepares students by building their epistemological foundations of current knowledge and skills in STEM education, so they may conduct action research in STEM Education.
 Our graduates will be able to address community STEM education needs through needs-based intervention experiences.

 The Masters of Education in Curriculum and Instruction allows students to seek an advanced degree in a variety of concentrations.
 The concentration focuses on curricular issues as a field of inquiry and develops strengths in the areas of understanding and addressing the complex and multiple questions that influence curriculum theory, design, development, delivery, assessment and evaluation.

 How is our STEM Master's concentration different?